 The DSM has undergone a sociopolitical, economically driven evolution since its inception in 1952 when it emerged as a diagnostic tool for physicians who framed it in the medical model.
 Emerging from a psychoanalytic perspective, pathology was seen to reside within the individual, resulting in expression through neurotic conflict.
 Subsequent revisions in 1980 and 1987 evolved toward a more firmly biopsychological perspective.
-In a response to insurance companies' need for increasing specificity in diagnosis, we saw an increase in the number of available diagnostic labels from 297 in 1994 to 374 in 2000.
+In a response to the need of insurance companies for increasing specificity in diagnoses, we saw an increase in the number of available diagnostic labels from 297 in 1994 to 374 in 2000.
+The DSM-5, while not adding a large number of diagnoses, opens diagnosis to many more individuals because of its loosening of criteria.
 The current criterion focuses on medication management of behavioral symptomology over psychotherapy.
-The primary elements that have survived all revisions are the intrapsychic focus and the power of political and economic agendas.
+The primary elements that have survived all revisions are the intrapsychic focus and the power of political and economic influence.

 Top of Page